 With nearly 30 million Americans receiving a 1099-K form in 2022, understanding this tax document is essential for anyone engaged in business transactions.
-The 1099-K reports payments made to you through third-party networks, often used by platforms like PayPal and Venmo.
+The 1099-K reports payments made to you through third-party networks, often used by platforms like PayPal, Venmo, and Stripe.
 If you’re a small business owner or entrepreneur, this form can significantly impact your tax obligations and financial reporting.

 Reporting Income